 California’s Complex Workers Comp Situation Deepens

 I noticed in a few articles where even a small decrease was recommended and there were extremely diverse estimations of what increase was needed.
-The danger of underestimating the rate increase is that a snowball effect will occur when the rates are underestimated over a long period of time.
+The danger of underestimating the rate increase is that a snowball effect will occur when the rates are underestimated over a long period.
 California could be creating an off-the-books crisis.
-If two workers compensation rate increases fall short of say 20% for two years, then there will a need for a 40%+ increase sooner or later.
+If two workers compensation rate increases fall short of say 20% for two years, then there will be a need for a 40%+ increase sooner or later.

 The WCIRB and the Insurance Commissioner must perform a very tough balancing act to keep the market healthy.
 My advice is to take the brunt of the 24% increase and very carefully monitor the market for the next round of rate recommendations.

 Why do I keep bringing up California in this blog?
 The events happening in California will be coming to a rating bureau near you.
 California’s Workers Compensation system can be a test case for the rest of the country.
 West Virginia is also a test case for a workers comp system coming out of a State Fund to an open market.